Vodka - How is vodka made?

 Every bottled spirit should at least pass through a particle filter (usually cellulose).
 Some producers use cellulose pads impregnated with activated carbon as they claim this helps enhance the visual 'polish' and the shine of the spirit.

 It is also common to chill and then filter vodka at low temperatures.
-During chilling to temperatures between -2°C and as low as -12˚C long chain protein molecules precipitate out of the spirit, ie they change from being dissolved in the liquid into solids again, and are then filtered out using particle filters.
-If these long chain protein molecules are not removed the vodka could become hazy when stored at low temperatures.
-However, some vodka producers would rather risk precipitation claiming that chill filtration strips out mouthfeel and flavour provided by the fatty acids.
+During chilling to temperatures between -2°C (28°F) and as low as -12˚C (10°F) long-chain protein molecules precipitate out of the spirit, ie they change from being dissolved in the liquid into solids again and are then filtered out using particle filters.
+If these long-chain protein molecules are not removed the vodka could become hazy when stored at low temperatures.
+However, some vodka producers would rather risk precipitation claiming that chill-filtration strips out mouthfeel and flavour provided by the fatty acids.

 In his book 'Kindred Spirits 2', drink writer Paul Pacult writes, "How vodkas are filtered also affects their character.
 Charcoal filtering, the most prevalent, imparts a hint of sweet smokiness, almost a sooty quality.
 Quartz crystals lend a stony, mineral-like kind of taste while cloth or fibre panel filtering gives off an aroma of parchment or cotton fabric."

 Quality testing vodka